jupyter/jupyter/docs/source/running.rst

 When the notebook opens in your browser, you will see the :term:`Notebook Dashboard`, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
-Most of the time, you will want to start a notebook server in the highest directory in your filesystem where notebooks can be found.
+Most of the time, you will wish to start a notebook server in the highest level directory containing notebooks.
 Often this will be your home directory.

 **Notebook Dashboard**